Rory O'Connor (hurler): Senior

 O'Connor was added to the Wexford senior team during the 2017 National League but was an unused substitute throughout the campaign.
 On 2 July 2017, he was an unused substitute when Wexford suffered a 0-29 to 1-17 defeat by Galway in the Leinster final.
 O'Connor made his first appearance for the Wexford senior team on 23 July 2017 when he lined out at midfield in a 1-23 to 1-19 All-Ireland quarter-final defeat by Waterford.

 Wexford reached a second Leinster final in three years on 30 June 2019.
-O'Connor was selected at full-forward but spent much of the game at left wing-forward.
+O'Connor was selected at full-forward but spent much of the game left wing-forward.
 He scored four points from play and collected a winners' medal following the 1-23 to 0-23 defeat of Kilkenny.